raspberrypilearning/getting-started-scratch/en/step_16.md

 ---

-You can create polygons such as a triangle and use these shapes to create roofs or mountains.
+You can create polygons, such as a triangle, and use these shapes to create roofs or mountains.

 Go to **Choose a Sprite** and select **Paint** to create a new sprite costume.
 In this example, you will make houses.